-- B42 SLFRS 17 identifies two types of variables: - (a) market variables-variables that can be observed in, or derived directly from, markets (for example, prices of publicly traded securities and interest rates); and - (b) non-market variables-all other variables (for example, the frequency and severity of insurance claims and mortality). - B43 Market variables will generally give rise to financial risk (for example, observable interest rates) and non-market variables will generally give rise to non-financial risk (for example, mortality rates).
+- (a) market variables-variables that can be observed in, or derived directly from, markets (for example, prices of publicly traded securities and interest rates); and - (b) non-market variables-all other variables (for example, the frequency and severity of insurance claims and mortality). - Market variables will generally give rise to financial risk (for example, observable interest rates) and non-market variables will generally give rise to non-financial risk (for example, mortality rates).
 However, this will not always be the case.
 For example, there may be assumptions that relate to financial risks for which variables cannot be observed in, or derived directly from, markets (for example, interest rates that cannot be observed in, or derived directly from, markets).